HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 ---

 # Introduction
-This is a beginner level guide for writing a basic implementation of an AVL tree.
-I will assume that the reader is familiar with AVL trees, their properties, what rotations may be required, etc.
+This is a beginner level guide for writing a basic implementation of an AVL tree in C++.
+All of the functionality of the tree will be contained in a single header file.
+I will assume that the reader is at least somewhat familiar with AVL trees.

 You can download the full source code for the tutorial with git.
-I have tested the code on Linux, but OSX and Cygwin should be fine too.
+I have tested the code on Linux, but macOS and Cygwin should be fine too.
 You will have to modify the makefile if you want to build it with MSVC.

 Open a terminal and run this in the directory you want to put the code:
 ```